notacoderr/BloodVault2/node-app/README.md

 - **Express server** (`server.js`) that wires the models together with JWT based authentication, Socket.IO real-time updates, Nodemailer powered email notifications, and Agenda based job scheduling.
+- **Static single-page portal** under `public/` that replaces the PHP Blade views with a JavaScript dashboard.
+It consumes the Node API, surfaces the key workflows (requests, donations, appointments, inventory, profile) and is served directly by the Express app.
 - **Services** for sending transactional emails so that higher level features can stay focused on business logic.